dpnm-ni/ni-sfc-path-module-public/README.md

 This module interacts with ni-mano to create SFC in OpenStack environment.
 To communicate with ni-mano, this module should know URI of ni-mano.
-In ni-mano, ni_mon and ni_nvfo are responsible for interacting with this module so their URI should be configured as follows.
+In ni-mano, ni_mon and ni_nfvo are responsible for interacting with this module so their URI should be configured as follows.

 ```
 # config/config.yaml